 - Heat olive oil and garlic in a skillet over medium heat.
 Add the spinach.
 Cook and stir until wilted.
 Set aside.

 - Whisk the eggs and milk together until combined.
-Stir in the sun-dried tomatoes, goat cheese, and spinach.
-Sprinkle with salt and pepper, then pour into warm pre-baked crust.
+Stir in the sun-dried tomatoes, goat cheese, spinach, salt, and pepper.
+Pour into warm pre-baked crust.
 If desired, sprinkle the top lightly with more salt and pepper.

 - Bake the quiche until the center is just about set, about 45-60 minutes.
 Don’t over-bake.
 Use a pie crust shield to prevent the pie crust edges from over-browning.
 Allow to cool for 15 minutes before slicing and serving.
 Or you can cool the quiche completely before serving– it’s fantastic at room temperature!